0al-spec/Hyperprompt/ROADMAP.md

 - Error provenance across file boundaries
 - Optional compilation tracing for debugging

+### Acceptance Criteria
+- A versioned SourceMap format exists and is emitted deterministically for the same inputs.
+- Preview-to-source navigation lands on the correct originating file/region for composed output.
+- Diagnostics include provenance across file boundaries (origin file + include/reference chain).
+- Tracing output is machine-readable and stable enough to diff across runs (no timestamps/random IDs unless explicitly requested).

 ### Outcome
 > Users can clearly understand *why* a given output looks the way it does.